The Wonder

 3. Misguided actions enable us to survive imperfect conditions.

-5. Our awareness of being misguided may not prompt corrections.
+5. Our awareness of being misguided may not prompt us to make corrections.

 13

-6. We can be too misguided to consider we’re misguided.
+6. We can be too misguided to easily consider we’re misguided.

 7. Sometimes, assuming we’re misguided is healthy.

-8. Well-guided children learn to replace the refuge called innocence with the fortress called niceness.
+8. Well-guided children learn to transition from the refuge called innocence to the fortress called niceness.

-9. Good mental health entails lifelong healing, during which we learn to overcome much misguid-edness.
+9. Good mental health entails lifelong learning, during which we overcome much misguidedness.

 14